research-software-collaborations/research-software-collaborations.github.io/pages/focus-areas/analysis_systems.md

 collaborative within small subsets of the experiment collaborations.
-Future analysis systems must be nimble enough to adapt to new opportunities for discovery and large increases in data volume and analysis complexity, and still minimize “time-to-insight”.
+Future analysis systems must be nimble enough to adapt to new opportunities for discovery and large increases in data volume and analysis complexity, and still minimize "time-to-insight".

 This research area has a rapidly increasing interest from both developers and analysts.
 We are looking for interested researchers